Kyoto's Sagano Bamboo Forest is one of the world's most beautiful groves

 The odd one holds a tennis racket.

-On weekdays, the lovely uphill walk from the Sagano Bamboo Forest to Otagi Nenbutsu-ji is also surprisingly tourist-free yet full of unique gift shops -- including one owned by an artist who creates his works out of silk worm cocoons -- a massive traditional torii gate, tea rooms and private residences.
+On weekdays, the lovely uphill walk from the Sagano Bamboo Forest to Otagi Nenbutsu-ji is also surprisingly tourist-free yet full of unique gift shops -- including one owned by an artist who creates his works out of silk worm cocoons -- as well as a massive traditional torii gate, tea rooms and private residences.

-If the kids are crying out for something a bit more lively, up on Mount Arashiyama sits the Iwatayama Monkey Park, home to some 100 Japanese macaques.
+For something a bit more lively, up on Mount Arashiyama sits the Iwatayama Monkey Park, home to some 100 Japanese macaques.

-What's cool about this place is that it's the humans who are in the cage, and the monkeys -- which you can feed -- on the outside.
+What's great about this place is that it's the humans who are in the cage, and the monkeys -- which you can feed -- on the outside.

-Getting in and where to stay
+What to eat and where to stay

+Breaking into the ancient, very closed world of Kyoto's "ryokan" -- traditional Japanese inns -- is hard enough.
+But when you have a maverick chef and a company which just entered the market six years ago, the odds increasingly become stacked against you.

+Given the crowds, we recommend spending the night in a local ryokan (inn), which will allow you to get to the bamboo forest at the crack of dawn before all the central Kyoto and Osaka daytrippers move in.

 From Kyoto Station, take Kyoto City Bus #28 or Kyoto Bus #71, #72, #73, or take the JR Sagano Line to Saga Arashiyama station.

-Note: This story was originally published in August 2014 and updated in November, 2019.